What is the Federal US Minimum Wage?

 Are There Any Minimum Wage Variations?

-There are clear variations in minimum wage across the United States, influenced by federal, state, and even local laws.
-While the federal minimum wage is $7.25 per hour, many states and cities set higher rates, and some apply different rules depending on worker type or business size.
-These variations create significant differences in how minimum wage is applied.
+Yes – minimum wage rules vary widely across the United States due to a mix of federal, state, and local laws.
+While the federal minimum wage remains $7.25 per hour in 2026, many states and cities set higher rates, and some apply different rules based on worker type, employer size, or location.
+These variations result in meaningful differences in how minimum wage laws apply across the country.

 How Does Minimum Wage Apply to Different Workers in the United States?